 - Be confident.
 You have to believe in what you’re saying if you expect your audience to believe it and feel inspired.

 While practice makes perfect may not always be the case in everything, this advice does hold true for motivational speeches.
-The more comfortable you are in giving the motivational speech, the better speech will be received.
+The more comfortable you are in giving the inspirational speech, the better speech will be received.
 Therefore, practice!
 Practice in the mirror to get comfortable looking away from the speech and using appropriate hand gestures.
 Once you’ve got that down, practice before a small group of people.
-Ask your friends and family for constructive criticism and improve your motivational speech before you need to present it in front of a larger crowd.
+Ask your friends and family for constructive criticism and improve your inspirational speech before you need to present it in front of a larger crowd.

 And remember: the audience wants to be inspired.
 Be honest, be real, and be truthful: these qualities will always inspire your audience!